 - To automate everything and improve time to market.

 - To focus on customer requirements and improve the customer experience.

-‘Shift Left’ concept brought a huge transformation for the entire ‘Testing’ role.
-Until then, the sole focus for the Testing was only on ‘Defect Detection’ and now the aim of the ‘Shift Left’ from Testing perspective is a journey of ‘Early Defect Detection to Defect Prevention’.
+The ‘Shift Left’ concept brought a huge transformation for the entire ‘Testing’ role.
+Until then, the sole focus for the Testing was only on ‘Defect Detection’, and now the aim of the ‘Shift Left’ from the Testing perspective is a journey of ‘Early Defect Detection to Static Testing’.

-Thus, Shift Left is a Big Leap in the software industry in Software Development methodology towards speed to market, improving software quality and reducing ‘Time to Market’.
+Thus, Shift Left is a Big Leap in the software industry in Software Development methodology toward speed to market, improving software quality, and reducing ‘Time to Market’.

 About the Author: This article is written by STH team member Gayathri Subrahmanyam.
-She is in software Testing since 90’s, just when the tester role was introduced in the industry.
-During her testing career, she has done a lot of TMMI assessments, Test Industrialization works, TCOE setups in addition to handling test deliveries and implemented DevOps practice for a huge engagement.
+She is in software testing since the ’90s, just when the tester role was introduced in the industry.
+During her testing career, she has done a lot of TMMI assessments, Test Industrialization works, and TCOE setups in addition to handling test deliveries and implementing DevOps practices for a huge engagement.
 But according to her, learning never stops…

 Let us know your thoughts/suggestions in the comments section below.